SharePoint/sp-dev-docs/docs/solution-guidance/multigeo-apps.md

 ---
-title: Managing apps in a SharePoint Multi-Geo tenant ms.date: 11/08/2017
+title: Managing apps in a SharePoint Multi-Geo tenant
+description:
+ms.date: 4/27/2018
 ---
 # Managing apps in a SharePoint Multi-Geo tenant

+> [!IMPORTANT]
-> **Important:** OneDrive and SharePoint Online Multi-Geo is currently in preview and is subject to change.
+> OneDrive and SharePoint Online Multi-Geo is currently in preview and subject to change.

 In a Multi-Geo tenant, you'll have an app catalog per geo location which is something to take in account if you want to deploy your apps across all geo locations.